-OECD Home › Directorate for Education and Skills › Preschool and school › By Country › Denmark
+OECD Home › Directorate for Education and Skills › Early childhood and schools › By Country › Denmark

 Two companion volumes focusing on the improvement of school leadership.
 Volume 1 provides a range of policy options to help governments improve school leadership.
 Volume 2 examines measures taken in five countries.

 The final conference of the Improving School Leadership activity was organised jointly by the OECD and the Danish Ministry of Education.
 The discussion focused on policy options to improve school leadership for enhanced school outcomes.

 This activity aims to support policy development through examining: the roles and responsibilities of school leaders, policies and conditions for making school leaders most effective, the development and support of effective school leadership and policies and practices conducive to these ends